marmelab/redux-form-inspector/README.md

 export default reduxForm({ form: 'hello' })(HelloForm);
 ```

-`redux-form-inspector` let you add some `dynamic props` to you component (wrapped by your HOC) who are based on the values `of any registred form` of your application.
+`redux-form-inspector` let you add some `dynamic props` to you component (wrapped by your HOC) who are based on the values `of any registered form` of your application.
 For example, you can disable fields, change the background color of your form, ... the sky is the limit.

 ```js
 import React from 'react';